-The BAC sponsors an annual lecture series, the Cascieri Lectureship in the Humanities, in which design professionals and others are invited to discuss their ideas and work.
+The BAC sponsors an annual lecture series that includes the Cascieri Lectureship in the Humanities and the Childs Memorial lecture, in which design professionals and others discuss their ideas and work.
 Lectures provide an opportunity for students, the design community, and the general public to learn about diverse approaches to design.
 Exhibitions are routinely mounted in the McCormick Gallery on the first floor and in the Stankowicz Gallery on the fourth floor.

-Exhibits change approximately every six weeks and include a wide range of subjects important to architecture, interior architecture, landscape architecture, and related disciplines.
+Exhibits change approximately every ten weeks and include a wide range of subjects important to architecture, interior architecture, landscape architecture, and design studies.
 The BAC periodically leads trips in conjunction with Continuing Education and degree courses.
 Recent destinations have included Havana, Cuba; Montreal, Canada; Charleston, South Carolina; and Santa Fe, New Mexico.
 The trips are open to the entire BAC community.
-In addition, every summer the BAC offers an intensive study program in France called "Paris: Inside and Out."
-For four weeks, students are immersed in the interiors, architecture, and urban spaces of one of the world's great centers of culture.
-Field trips include sites such as Versailles, Chartres, and La Tourette.

 To obtain academic credit, students must complete coursework in Design Studio, History and Theory, and/or Design media.
-Study abroad programs offered through other schools must be reviewed with an academic advisor and approved by the relevant Program Director and the Director of Academic Services prior to enrollment.
+Study abroad programs offered through other schools must be reviewed with an academic advisor and approved by the relevant Dean and the Director of Academic Services prior to enrollment.
 A student must be making Satisfactory Educational Progress for permission to be granted.